anandslab/AtoMiC-ToolKit/README.md

 <li>And best of all its FREE!</li>
 </ul>

-Note that AtoMiC ToolKit is in Beta stage.
+Note that AtoMiC ToolKit will be continueous development.
 While extensive testing has been done, there may be errors or unexpected behaviors at times.
 Also, not all features have been implemented yet.

 <h2>Installation and Usage</h2>
 Clone repository on any Ubuntu based distro and execute the setup.sh bash script file.